aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-gpu-opensource-observability.md

-# Single New EKS Cluster Open Source Observability Accelerator for NVIDIA GPU-based clusters
+# Single Cluster Open Source Observability - NVIDIA GPU

 Graphics Processing Units (GPUs) play an integral part in the Machine Learning (ML) workflow, by providing the scalable performance needed for fast ML training and cost-effective ML inference.
 On top of that, they are used in flexible remote virtual workstations and powerful HPC computations.